-The ILRC, in cooperation with IS departments, supports a wide variety of software applications in the academic computer labs.
+The computer lab, in cooperation with IS departments, supports a wide variety of software applications in the academic computer labs.

-New software must be tested by Desktop Management, the ILRC, and various faculty members to verify proper interaction with other installed applications and proper configuration on the computers.
+New software must be tested by Desktop Management and various faculty members to verify proper interaction with other installed applications and proper configuration on the computers.
 An image must also be created and loaded to each lab computer.
 Tight schedules often make it difficult to re-image the labs once classes have begun.

-The ILRC will consult with the requesting department, Desktop Management, Software Compliance, and other necessary departments while reviewing the software request.
+The computer lab will consult with the requesting department, Desktop Management, Software Compliance, and other necessary departments while reviewing the software request.
 These departments will determine if the necessary requirements have been met for the software installation.
-Before being installed in the computer labs, the software must also be tested and added to the necessary lab image(s) and will then undergo further testing by the ILRC and the requesting department if needed.
+Before being installed in the computer labs, the software must also be tested and added to the necessary lab image(s) and will then undergo further testing by the computer lab and the requesting department if needed.